What can you do with an English language degree?

 Specific entry requirements will differ between different institutions, however there are some subjects that will consistently be considered useful and desirable.

-Aside from this, subjects that offer an understanding of human history and behaviour, such as History, Sociology, or Psychology, will also prove worthwhile should you choose to study the impact of language in these areas.
+Subjects that offer an understanding of human history and behaviour, such as history, sociology, or psychology, will prove worthwhile should you choose to study the impact of language in these areas.

 It will also serve you well to be well read in different types of literature; be it novels and poems or even just writing your own short stories, a familiarity with different aspects of English can be a handy thing once your course starts.